On Distributed Colouring of Hyperbolic Random Graphs: Introduction

 \begin{restatable}[Deterministic LOCAL colouring]{theorem}{deterministicLOCAL} A threshold hyperbolic random graph can be coloured by a LOCAL deterministic distributed algorithm in constant many rounds and with $(1+o(1))\cdot \chi$ colours \wehp \end{restatable}

 Note that the probabilistic guarantee here is with respect to the distribution of the graph and not to the algorithm.
-In contrast to our random colour trial variations that also work in the more restrictive CONGEST model where message sizes are bounded by $\bigO(\log(n))$, the algorithm of \Cref{the:deterministic-colouring} heavily exploits the unbounded message size of the model.
+In contrast to our random colour trial variations that also work in the more restrictive CONGEST model, the algorithm of \Cref{the:deterministic-colouring} heavily exploits the unbounded message size of the LOCAL model.